Elleined/go-social-media-api/README.md

       - post id is required
       - comment id is required
       - checks if logged in user the author of the comment (only checks for affected rows)
+## Comment reaction
+- save
+     - must have a logged in user
+     - post id is required
+     - comment id is required
+     - emoji id is required
+     - returns error if logged in user already reacted to the comment
+- getAll
+     - must have a logged in user
+     - post id is required
+     - comment id is required
+- getAllByEmoji
+     - must have a logged in user
+     - post id is required
+     - comment id is required
+     - emoji id is required
+- Update
+     - must have a logged in user
+     - post id is required
+     - comment id is required
+     - new emoji id is required
+     - returns error if logged in user doesn't already reacted to the comment
+- Delete
+     - must have a logged in user
+     - post id is required
+     - comment id is required
+     - returns error if logged in user doesn't already reacted to the comment
 ## Emoji
    - save
      - must have a logged in user